 Echites succulentus (basionym)

-Pachypodium succulentum is a succulent shrublet with large, turnip-shaped, tuberous stem up to 10 inches (25 cm) in diameter and up to 2 feet (60 cm) tall, most of which is below ground level.
-The slender, somewhat twisted branches, up to 2 feet (60 cm) long, stand erect or slightly drooping.
-The upper parts of these stems are interspersed with spines.
-Leaves are narrow, dark green, scattered along the stems and clustered towards the ends of branches.
+Pachypodium succulentum is a succulent shrublet with a large tuberous stem, up to 10 inches (25 cm) in diameter and up to 2 feet (60 cm) tall, most of which is below ground level.
+Slender, somewhat twisted, up to 2 feet (60 cm) long branches, stand erect or slightly drooping.
+The upper parts of the branches are interspersed with spines.
+Leaves are narrow, dark green, scattered along the stems, and clustered towards the ends of branches.
 Flowers are pink or white.

 How to Grow and Care

-Native to to the Cape Provinces and the Free State province of South Africa.
+Native to the Cape Provinces and the Free State province of South Africa.